How to stop your dog barking when you leave home

-Knowing how to stop your dog barking is one of the challenges many pet owners, and house sitters too, struggle to solve.
-You need to know why your dog barks when you leave home, and to do this you need to be able to see things from a dog’s perspective.
+Knowing how to stop your dog barking is one of the challenges many pet owners, and house and pet sitters, struggle to solve.
+You need to know why your dog barks when you leave home, and to do this you need to be able to see things from a dog's perspective.

-At a house sit in Nicaragua we were house sitting and looking after Tabby, a two year old female boxer dog.
+At a house sit in Nicaragua we were pet sitting and looking after Tabby, a two year old female boxer dog.
 She is very well trained and extremely well behaved.
 Her owners have obviously spent plenty of time with her ensuring she knows how she is expected to behave.
 They have set rules and boundaries that Tabby understands.

 Sure, she is young, lively and very boisterous, but the thing that has impressed us the most is that she only barks when appropriate.
 She doesn't bark at us for attention, she doesn't bark at us when she wants us to throw her ball.
 She doesn't bark when the cleaner arrives, or when the fruit and veg lady shows up each morning.